-The report would seem to clinch an 1860 date.
-One error in it, though, was that 14 January didn't fall on a Friday that year.
+That would seem to clinch an 1860 date.
+One error, though, was that 14 January didn't fall on a Friday that year.
 It was a Saturday!
 The couple certainly wouldn't have celebrated in the wrong year, though, and both of Sally's obituaries say 1860.
-Yet I had seen a date of 13 Jan 1861 and confirmed that date via e-mail from the late Joe Bosserman, compiler of the Miami Valley Genealogy Index.
+Yet I had seen a date of 13 Jan 1861 and confirmed that date via e-mail from the late Joe Bosserman, compiler of the Miami Valley Genealogy Index, and my search for a David Carey marriage in Ohio, County Marriages, 1789-1994 at FamilySearch.org gives a 2 Jan 1861 date of "intended marriage".
 David's pension file gives an 1860 date in one place and is illegible in another place.
 To further confuse matters, David and Sarah were each listed with their respective parents when the U. S. census was taken in June and July 1860.
 To the right is an early picture of Sally Perry, possibly taken around the time she married David Carey.

 Civil War service.
 Great-grandfather served in the 147th Regiment, Ohio Volunteer Infantry.
 I have a booklet which was issued in 1899, apparently in connection with a reunion of this unit, and revised in 1913. (see cover and title page.)
 It contains a roster of the men of the 147th, along with their current whereabouts, if living.
 David is listed on page 18 under Company E as "David Cary, Private, Urbana, O." According to the Roster, he was 25 years old at time of enlistment.